 Shin splints can be prevented by starting exercise gradually and building up at a slow pace.
 Cross training on off days can also help by putting less impact on the lower leg.
 Choosing supportive footwear appropriate for foot shape is important along with changing out shoes often.

 To request an appointment with a physician at St. Louis Children's Hospital, call 314.454.5437 or 800.678.5437 or email us.
-For additional resources about shin splints, contact our Family Resource Center.
+For additional resources about shin splints, contact our Center for Families Resource Library.